ChronoMagic-Bench: A Benchmark for Metamorphic Evaluation of Text-to-Time-lapse Video Generation: ChronoMagic-Bench

 \subsection{Benchmark Construction}

-\myparagraph{Prompt Construction.} To comprehensively test the time-lapse video generation capabilities of existing T2V models, the designed text prompts need to cover as many metamorphic types as possible, and the corresponding reference videos must be of relatively high quality.
+\myparagraph{Prompt Construction.} To comprehensively evaluate the time-lapse video generation capabilities of existing T2V models, the designed text prompts need to cover as many metamorphic types as possible, and the corresponding reference videos must be of relatively high quality.
 Manual construction is impractical; therefore, to build a T2V benchmark rich in visual concepts, we first manually created a search term database suitable for diverse and broadly applicable time-lapse videos.
 We then counted the number of videos obtainable for each search term and filtered them based on frequency, resulting in a search database containing 75 categories of time-lapse videos.
-Additionally, since there are four major nature phenomena: \textit{biological} covers all content related to living organisms, such as plant growth, animal activities, microbial movement, etc. \textit{Human-created} includes all objects created or influenced by human activities, such as the construction process of buildings, urban traffic flow, etc. \textit{Meteorological} includes all content related to meteorological phenomena, such as cloud movement, storm formation, etc. \textit{Physical} includes all content related to non-biological physical phenomena, such as water flow, volcanic eruptions, etc. We divide the 75 subcategories into four major categories (\textit{biological}, \textit{human-created}, \textit{meteorological}, and \textit{physical}), as shown in Figure \ref{figure_dataset_example}.
-Then, we use the search terms to crawl 20 high-quality videos for each category from video platforms.
-Finally, we used GPT-4o \cite{gpt4} to accurately caption these 1,649 videos and treated these captions as the text prompts for the benchmark.
-For more details about benchmark construction, please refer to Appendix \ref{sec: details_75_subcategories}.
+Additionally, since there are four major nature phenomena: \textit{biological} covers all content related to living organisms, such as plant growth, animal activities, microbial movement, etc. \textit{Human creation} includes all objects created or influenced by human activities, such as the construction process of buildings, urban traffic flow, etc. \textit{Meteorological} includes all content related to meteorological phenomena, such as cloud movement, storm formation, etc. \textit{Physical} includes all content related to non-biological physical phenomena, such as water flow, volcanic eruptions, etc. We divide the 75 subcategories into four major categories (\textit{biological}, \textit{human creation}, \textit{meteorological}, and \textit{physical}), as shown in Figure \ref{figure_dataset_example}.
+We then utilized a search engine to crawl 20 or more high-quality videos from video platforms for each category, ultimately gathering a total of 1,649 videos.
+Finally, we use GPT-4o \cite{gpt4} to accurately caption these videos and treat these captions as the text prompts for the benchmark.
+For more details about benchmark construction, please refer to Appendix \ref{more_details_about_75_subcategories_in_chronoMaigc-Bench}.